bgarcevic/danish-democracy-data/README.md

 ### Running this project

-Following commands create and activate a virtual environment and run project.
+Following commands create and activate a virtual environment and run the project.

 * Bash:
     ```bash